Downloading, Visualizing and Preprocessing Sentinel-2 Data in SNAP

 A comprehensive guide through the installation can be found below. this is an excerpt taken from the Basic Processing of Radarsat-1 data in Snap ESA tutorial.

-Snap ESA software can be downloaded at the following link [1].
+SNAP ESA software can be downloaded at the following link [1].
 Click the Download link in the Sentinel Toolboxes row that corresponds to your OS.
 Once the installer is downloaded, follow the instructions to install the software package onto your computer.
 When the portion of the installer asking to configure the Python library appears, skip this section as it will not be used in this tutorial or for most small processing scenarios.
-(Fitpatrick & Hamilton, 2021)
+(Fitpatrick & Hamilton, 2021).
+Note windows defender might block the installation process.
+In that case just turn it off for the time of the installation.

 Once installation is complete, open SNAP.
 The default configuration is illustrated in Figure 1.